 How many of your lab's current VUS classifications are quietly wrong?
-A 2024 study in Heart Rhythm reviewed real-world genetic testing records from 517 patients and found that 32.2% of VUS variants were reclassified on re-review, with 12.6% upgraded directly to pathogenic or likely pathogenic, changing patient management in those cases.
+A 2024 study in Heart Rhythm reviewed real-world genetic testing records from 517 patients and found that 32.2% of VUS variants were reclassified on re-review, with 12.6% upgraded directly to pathogenic or likely pathogenic, changing patient management in those cases (1).
+A separate 2025 study in Heart Rhythm by researchers at Texas Children's Hospital and Baylor College of Medicine, focused specifically on pediatric probands tested for arrhythmia syndromes, found that 60% of VUS changed classification on re-analysis — in either direction.
+The same study noted that the proportion of VUS in their genetic test results grew from 9.3% to 29.9% as panel sizes expanded.

 That means somewhere between 1 in 4 and 1 in 3 of your uncertain variants will eventually matter clinically.
-The question is whether your lab has a system to determine when β or whether those reclassifications are accumulating in ClinVar, disconnected from the patients who need to know.
+The question is whether your lab has a system to determine when, or whether those reclassifications are accumulating in ClinVar, disconnected from the patients who need to know.
+And somewhere in your lab right now, there's a Google Sheet tracking variant classification.
+Someone updated column G last Tuesday.
+No one logged why.
+Your CAP inspector arrives in nine weeks.

 Most labs don't start with a spreadsheet by choice.
 They start with six pathologists, a shared OneDrive folder, and the best intentions.
-Three years later, they have four spreadsheets β one per variant type, a fifth for legacy variants before we reorganized, and a sixth someone created during a rush clinical case that never got merged.
+Three years later, they have four spreadsheets, one per variant type, a fifth for legacy variants before we reorganized, and a sixth someone created during a rush clinical case that never got merged.

 CAP checklist item MGL.40900 requires documentation of who classified a variant, what evidence was used, and when the classification was last reviewed.
 "Last modified: J. Smith" in a spreadsheet footer doesn't satisfy this.
 During inspections, labs routinely scramble to reconstruct decision histories from email threads and Slack messages.

 ACMG guidance recommends annual reclassification review for all VUS variants.
-Studies show 5β10% of VUS variants reclassify to pathogenic or likely pathogenic within three years.
-A lab with 8,000 VUS entries in a spreadsheet lacks mechanisms to schedule, queue, or track those reviews β so patient-relevant reclassifications are missed.
+Studies show 5–10% of VUS variants reclassify to pathogenic or likely pathogenic within three years.
+A lab with 8,000 VUS entries in a spreadsheet lacks mechanisms to schedule, queue, or track those reviews — so patient-relevant reclassifications are missed.

 gnomAD v4.1 is meaningfully different from v2.1.
 A variant you classified as likely benign using a v2.1 allele frequency may now cross the BA1 threshold in v4.1 or fall below it.
 A spreadsheet has no version-aware database sync layer.
 The classification silently ages out of validity.